n-grace-henry/MS-Thesis/progress_logs/08_progress_log.md

 ## 2023-08-25
 Added 0.01 N HCl to the hydrolyzed samples for 30 minutes.
+Did column purification and filtration with these and blew down at 80 degrees C.
+Capped when dry.

 Doing liquid-liquid extraction with the 9 samples and finishing them.
+Put these in the sample box since finished.

 Blowing down the first 5 samples that I ran on the GC and re-raising them all in 50 uL ethyl acetate.
 This should fix the concentration issue.
 It might be a better cut off to say that samples less than 9 mg should be raised in 50 uL.
-Above should be raised in 100 uL.
+Above 9 mg should be raised in 100 uL.